-Transgender is defined as people "who experience incongruence between birth sex and gender identity."1 For instance, a person born a male may identify themselves as female.
-An individual should be identified as transgender if he or she identified as transgender or family, friends, physician, or other acquaintances identified the individual as transgender.
-Also, check this variable if the victim was undergoing or had undergone sex reassignment surgery or hormone therapy to support a sex reassignment.
+Transgender is defined as people "who experience incongruence between birth sex and gender identity."
+For instance, a person born a male may identify themselves as female.
+A person should be identified as transgender if he or she identified as transgender or family, friends, physician, or other acquaintances identified the person as transgender.
+Also, check this variable if the victim was undergoing or had undergone surgery or hormone therapy to support a sex reassignment.

-1Badgett & Goldberg (2009).
-Best Practices for Asking Questions about Sexual Orientation on Surveys.
-Los Angeles, CA: The Williams Institute.
+1 Badgett MVL, Goldberg N. Best practices for asking questions about sexual orientation on surveys.
+Los Angeles (CA): The Williams Institute; 2009.